faruk-guler/LusuaL/Kernel/kernel-location.md

 </ul>

 If your /boot directory runs out of space, you can always delete old versions of these files or just use a package manager, but be careful when doing maintenance in this directory and don't accidentally delete the kernel you are using.

-## Exercise

-Go into your boot directory and see what files are in there.

-## Quiz Question

-What is the kernel image called in /boot?

-## Quiz Answer

-vmlinuz